VikasKoladiya/ai-quiz-generator/README.md

 A Node.js Express application with PostgreSQL database that provides authentication endpoints and AI-powered quiz generation.

-## Live Demo

-The application is hosted at: [https://playpower-app.gentleglacier-3f2b9a90.centralindia.azurecontainerapps.io/](https://playpower-app.gentleglacier-3f2b9a90.centralindia.azurecontainerapps.io/)

 ## Features

 - User signup and login endpoints